JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 ## Why

-Customers have expressed interest in a solution to expose their servers to their clients in a controlled and secure way.
+Customers have expressed interest in a product that allows their clients to run commands on a server in a controlled and secure way.

-I propose a library and client CLI solution that will achieve this goal through a gRPC API with the ability to configure connection security and access control.
+Outlined below is a proposed library and client CLI solution that will achieve this goal through a gRPC API with strong connection security and the ability to manage access control.

 ## Details